harlows/waikato-extend/docs/teacher-for-learning/organise-knowledge.md

 How many words did you remember this time?

-Most people remember more words the second time that they play the game.
+>Most people remember more words the second time that they play the game.
 There are three reasons for this.
+>

-1. They knew what the real task was by being provided the criteria for success.
+>1.
+They knew what the real task was by being provided the criteria for success.
-2. The information was organised in a way to aid memory.
+>2.
+The information was organised in a way to aid memory.
-3. They were given more than one opportunity to practice remembering to stimulate the recall of previously acquired information.
+>3.
+They were given more than one opportunity to practice remembering to stimulate the recall of previously >acquired information.
+>

-This simple game covers a great deal of the seven evidence-based principles for learning that are discussed in this module.
+>This simple game covers a great deal of the seven evidence-based principles for learning that are discussed in this module.

 ## Strategies for Organising Information <!-- {docsify-ignore} -->